 The whole campground is built on a flat behind the sand dunes so it's quite protected.
 It's a really short walk to the facilities, and as you can see in the pic above, you're right on the beach.
 There are only about 8 powered sites and then everything else is just free camping (basically you drive in and pick your site).
 I'd booked site 1 because I wanted to have the best view of the water, so if you're planning on staying on a powered site I would recommend you book the same site as it's really the only one where you can see the beach.
 There were only a few other campers there at the same time as us which was perfect.

 We were absolutely desperate for showers after a long hot day climbing a mountain (you can read about that in my post Mt Ngungun, Glasshouse Mountains), so that was our first point of call.
 The facilities aren't too bad, although everything uses bore water so the toilets look pretty gross.
+If you're not sure what bore water is, it's pumped up from the within the ground and looks very yellow/brown so gives the illusion of being dirty when you see it in the toilet bowl!
 They do have washing machines and dryers as well as a clothes line so if you need to wash some clothes you can.

 There are heaps of kangaroos that come out to play at sunset and they come right up to the campers.
 There are also huge toads, but they tend to stick to the long grass (thank goodness).

 Usually people are allowed to drive and camp on the beach, but luckily this section of the beach is no driving so you're guaranteed some peace and quiet.

 All in all it was a fantastic location for some camping - beautiful location, good facilities and heaps of wildlife.
 I would highly recommend the Noosa North Shore Campground for anyone interested in a little hidden hideaway.

 Until next time,